Marsha Hunt (actress, born 1946): Cancer

 After her mastectomy, she contracted the superbug MRSA and had to be treated with Zyvox.
 She also had chemotherapy.
-Not wanting to wait for her hair to fall out naturally, she decided to control it herself, throwing a party where her guests took turns cutting off locks of her hair.

 The Irish Independent reported on August 27, 2008, that Hunt stood on a table at the opening of the Mater Private Hospital in Dublin to let everyone see that she had survived third-stage breast cancer after a treatment of chemotherapy, radiation, and Herceptin therapy at the hospital.